CryptoSignal/Crypto-Signal/README.md

           indicator_label: 'EMA 1h crossover'
 ```

 The three basic values to configure are "exponential", "ma_slow" and "ma_fast".
 The "exponential" value is a true/false value indicating when to use Exponential Moving Average.
-If false, Simple Moving Average will be used. "ma_fast" is the number of periods to use for the fast line, and "ma_slow" is the number of periods to use for the slow line.
+If false, Simple Moving Average will be used.

+"ma_fast" is the number of periods to use for the fast line, and "ma_slow" is the number of periods to use for the slow line.

+"signal" isn't really a meaning value for this indicator, but we have to set something because the code base requires that parameter for all indicators.
+So we can simply set some ohlcv value to avoid an error config.

 #### Chart images on webhook